-The Company completed its annual assessment for all reporting units with goodwill for fiscal 2017 and determined, after assessing the totality of the qualitative factors, that it is more likely than not that the fair value of each reporting unit is greater than its respective carrying amount.
-Accordingly there was no indication of impairment of goodwill for any of the Company's reporting units and the two-step goodwill impairment test was not performed.
-The Company did not recognize any goodwill impairment losses in fiscal years 2017, 2016 or 2015.
+The Company completed its annual assessment for all reporting units with goodwill for fiscal 2018 and determined, after assessing the totality of the qualitative factors, that it is more likely than not that the fair value of each reporting unit is greater than its respective carrying amount.
+Accordingly there was no indication of impairment of goodwill for any of the Company's reporting units and the quantitative goodwill impairment test was not performed.
+The Company did not recognize any goodwill impairment losses in fiscal years 2018, 2017 or 2016.